 If you are the person who filed the case, you should try to finalize it before the end of the year.
 Use our Finalize a Non-Parent Custody Case packet.

 If you are the parent, you can file a motion to dismiss the non-parent custody case in 2021.

-I can’t finalize the case by the end of the year.
+I can’t finalize the case quickly.

 However, other courts might let you convert (change) the case to a minor guardianship.
 Then you would not have to worry about there being a period with no court orders.
 Try to talk to a lawyer who has family law experience in the court where your case is filed.

 If you are the parent in this situation, you can file a motion to dismiss the non-parent custody case.